camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03ba-process-instance-modification.html.md

 <div class="alert alert-info">
   <strong>Process Instance Modification in Cockpit</strong>
-  <p>Note that the Camunda enterprise edition provides a user interface to <a href="ref:#cockpit-process-instance-modification">compose process instance modifications visually on the BPMN diagram in Camunda Cockpit</a>.</p>
+  <p>The Camunda enterprise edition provides a user interface to <a href="ref:#cockpit-process-instance-modification">compose process instance modifications visually on the BPMN diagram in Camunda Cockpit</a>.</p>
 </div>

 ## Process Instance Modification by Example